digst/DCAT-AP-DK/releases/v.2.0/docs/index.md

 <dt>Anvendelsesnote (en)</dt>
 <dd>This property refers to a related Catalogue in which the described Catalogue is physically or logically included.</dd>
 <dt>Definition (en)</dt>
-<dd>A related resource in which the described resource is physically or logically included.</dd>
+<dd>A related resource in which the described resource is physically or logically included.En relateret ressource som den beskrevne ressource fysisk eller logisk er inkluderet i.</dd>
 <dt>Multiplicitet</dt>
 <dd>0..1</dd>
 <dt>Kravniveau</dt>